clshortfuse/webhoster/README.md

 Middleware logic flows in a tree structure, allowing for `continue`, `break`, or `end`.

-A `MiddlewareFunction` is a function that accepts a `MiddlewareFunctionParams` object structured as `{ res: HttpRequest, res: HttpResponse }`.
+A `MiddlewareFunction` is a function that accepts a `HttpTransaction` object structured as `{ res: HttpRequest, res: HttpResponse }`.
 The function can return a instruction with the step in the tree-based logic, status code, or content body to be handled.
 It maybe return any of these instructions with any of the values as a literal, a `Promise`, or `PromiseLike`:

 * `HttpHandler.CONTINUE`: Continues on the current branch to the next middleware, or moves to the next branch if there are no siblings left. `alias: true|void|null|undefined`
 * `HttpHandler.BREAK`: Breaks from the current middleware branch, and continues to the next branch. `alias: false`